abhurtun/Blog/blogs/dockerFundamentals.md

 ```

 As you can see, you are logged in as root to the container so no need for `sudo`.
 The Ubuntu base image is very bare bones.
-An important stratey for creating Docker images is keeping them as light as possible.
+An important strategy for creating Docker images is keeping them as light as possible.
 Therefore you have to install a lot of things you normally just have.
 First, let’s install `wget`:

 ```powershell